datahub-project/datahub/docs/how/search-over-new-field.md

 ## 7: Test your changes
 Make sure relevant docker containers are rebuilt before testing the changes.
 If this is a new field that has been added to an existing snapshot, then you can test by ingesting data that contains this new field.
-Here is an example of ingesting to `/corpUsers` endpoint, with the new field `courses`
+Here is an example of ingesting to `/corpUsers` endpoint, with the new field `courses`.

 ```
 curl 'http://localhost:8080/corpUsers?action=ingest' -X POST -H 'X-RestLi-Protocol-Version:2.0.0' --data '